 Hey guys, Dc here!
 It’s easier than ever, to get your business online.
-You can come to a company like ours and we’ll build a beautiful website, create all the content, and teach you how to rock it yourselves, to save your hard-earned money.
+You can come to a company like ours and we’ll create directory website that’s definitely going to stand out.
+We’ll also create all the content, and teach you how to rock it yourselves, to save your hard-earned money.

 Or you can explore DIY theme services.
 It’s your choice, but how do you know which is best for you?
 Read this, then ask yourself, do I go theme, or custom?

 People dismiss themes as the cheap way out, the cookie-cutter, suburban-neighbourhood of website design.
 Themes can appear beautiful and be functional, but are not without limits.
 Let’s look at why a theme could be the best choice for you and your brand.

 If you’re new on the scene, or you’ve never had a website before, purchasing a theme from WordPress, or a service like Wix, will be cheaper than a custom build.

 You can get an easy-to-use content management system (CMS – better known as the backend), but you may have to do a little hunting for it.
 Content Management Systems can be quite complex and require a learning curve to customize the front-facing site.

 But buyer beware; no matter what theme you use, it’s going to take some learning to get your content online and that doesn’t come with the theme.